-This is a very interesting and fun whiskey with so much to offer, but that fun comes at a cost and that cost is paid in fruit.
-It’s delicious, it’s easy to drink, but sooner than you would think the fruit goes from just creeping up on you to completely overwhelming the palate.
+This is an interesting and fun whiskey with much to offer, but that fun comes at a cost and that cost is paid in fruit.
+It’s flavorful and easy to drink, but sooner than you would think the fruit goes from soft and simple to completely overwhelming the palate.
 By the second glass it’s a bit difficult to taste anything other than the peach and banana notes.
-Which is a shame because it starts out so crisp and delicious.
+Which is a shame because it starts out so nice and crisp.

 One interesting thing about this whiskey is that it’s most likely been distilled by Bushmills.
 Traditionally the Knappogue Castle is distilled by either Cooley or Bushmills and this one happens to have been triple distilled.
 Traditionally Bushmills distills three times where as Cooley typically only distills twice.
 It’s entirely possible, but not very likely, that Cooley triple distilled this one, but if we’re playing the detective game it’s far more likely that it was created by Bushmills.
 Which technically makes this the sweetest Bushmills I’ve ever had.